AIMultipleAIMultiple

 What is vLLM?

 vLLM is a fast and easy-to-use open-source library for large language model (LLM) inference and serving, supported by a community of contributors.
 It handles both cloud and self-hosted LLM deployments by managing memory, processing concurrent requests, and serving models like gpt-oss-20b efficiently.
-For self-hosted LLMs, vLLM simplifies deployment with features like PagedAttention1 for memory management, continuous batching, and support for NVIDIA GPUs, enabling multiple concurrent requests on local hardware.
+For self-hosted LLMs, vLLM simplifies deployment with features like PagedAttention1 for memory management, continuous batching, and support for both NVIDIA and AMD GPUs, enabling multiple concurrent requests on local hardware.

 What are the challenges and limitations in concurrency testing?